 Maintaining transparency and communication with the community is a priority in Arizona's Five-Year Action Plan driving BEAD Program planning, spending, and deployment where it's needed the most.
-The Arizona Commerce Authority State Broadband Office is committed to community engagement, regularly updating its website and sharing monthly call updates with key stakeholder groups, including community organizations, Tribal communities, local governments, and industry partners.
+The Arizona Commerce Authority State Broadband Office is committed to community engagement, regularly updating its website and sharing monthly call updates with key stakeholder groups, including community organizations, tribes, local governments, and industry partners.
 The public can comment on the Initial Proposal, Volumes I and II, with feedback incorporated into final planning documents as appropriate.
+The public comments process for the Initial Proposal Volumes I and II was facilitated through an online portal and other methods.
+These include allowing stakeholders to submit their comments through an online form, filling out a PDF form with comments, or e-mailing a PDF form with comments.
+For each Volume, the public comment period remained open for over 30 calendar days, and announcements were made through multiple channels, including e-mail, social media, and stakeholder outreach meetings.
+The State Broadband Office cataloged each comment received from political subdivisions, tribal governments, and stakeholders into key elements of the BEAD Program and incorporated comments and suggestions received.
+Additionally, the State Broadband Office will incorporate comments and suggestions received into the Final Proposal as appropriate.